top of page

 This ensures water is delivered only when required, preventing over-irrigation.
 Such systems can reduce water consumption by 30–50%, crucial in drought-prone regions.

-Smart algorithms assess soil data and recommend the optimal quantity and type of fertilizer.
+Smart algorithms assess soil data and recommend the optimal quantity and type of fertiliser.
 This improves nutrient uptake, reduces runoff pollution, and increases crop health.

 Self-driving tractors and robotic harvesters use machine learning to navigate fields, avoid obstacles, and execute farming tasks with high precision and minimal human input.